 Alternative International Employment Options & Talent Retention with Global Mobility Strategies

-Joanne Wee, Global Immigration Manager at Velocity Global, then began her discussion by addressing how International PEO offers employment solutions for employers who were unable to bring foreign talent to the United States, highlighting that the traditional route involves options for either:
+Joanne Wee, Global Immigration Manager at Velocity Global, then began her discussion by addressing how an Employer of Record offers employment solutions for employers who were unable to bring foreign talent to the United States, highlighting that the traditional route involves options for either:

 - Engaging the candidate as a contractor in their home country